-The current management team is deeply focused on commercializing the mining assets that Avalon has acquired during the past two decades.
-Over the previous months, Avalon forged a joint venture with Belgium-based SCR-Sibelco NV ("Sibelco"), a global leader in materials solutions, to develop the Company's flagship lithium deposit at Separation Rapids.
+Starting in May 2023, the Company commenced a fundamental transformation in its mission and corporate strategy.
+The Company's management team is deeply focused on commercializing the mineral assets that Avalon has acquired over the past two decades.
+In 2023 Avalon forged a joint venture with Belgium-based SCR-Sibelco NV ("Sibelco"), a global leader in materials solutions, to develop the Company's flagship lithium deposit at Separation Rapids.
 A strategic partnership was also signed with Metso Corp. of Finland, a market leader in sustainable lithium processing.
-In addition, in June, 2023, the Company acquired a 383-acre industrial property on Strathcona Avenue in Thunder Bay that is supplied by municipal power, gas and water, and is accessible by road, rail and water via a deep-water port.
+In addition, in June, 2023, the Company acquired a 374-acre industrial property on Strathcona Avenue in Thunder Bay that is supplied by hydro power, gas and water, and is accessible by road, rail and water via a deep-water port.
 As described below, Avalon intends to develop the Strathcona property into a full-service lithium conversion and processing facility.

-The Company has also continued exploration drilling, and began geotechnical drilling at the Separation Rapids project site while discussions and ongoing work with Sibelco continue to progress further into advancing the project.
-Taken together, these developments are expected to be transformative to Avalon's corporate profile and demonstrate its continued evolution from largely a holding entity of undeveloped mineral deposits into a potential commercial producer and advanced manufacturer.
+Taken together, these developments are expected to be transformative to Avalon's corporate profile and demonstrate the Company's continued evolution from largely a holding entity of undeveloped mineral deposits into a potential commercial producer and advanced manufacturer.
 These milestones mark a new chapter in the Company's evolution, referred to internally as Avalon 2.0.

 The ultimate objective is for Avalon 2.0 to develop end-to-end supply chains for Canadian critical minerals, including lithium, zirconium and rare earth minerals.
-Avalon's immediate strategic focus is the development of the Ontario midstream lithium processing solution envisioned for Thunder Bay, Ontario, a strategy that will rely on lithium ore feedstocks from assets in which it holds stakes (Separation Rapids Ltd.), as well as third-party producers through off-take agreements.
-It is a strategy that is intended to create value for Avalon shareholders, while simultaneously creating a more favourable investment climate for commercializing other regional deposits, which in turn should generate ongoing, incremental processing revenues for Avalon via new off-take agreements.
+Avalon's immediate strategic focus is the development of the Ontario midstream lithium processing solution envisioned for Thunder Bay, Ontario, a strategy that will rely on lithium ore feedstocks from third-party producers through off-take agreements and potentially assets in which it holds stakes (Separation Rapids Ltd.), It is a strategy that is intended to create value for Avalon shareholders, while simultaneously creating a more favourable investment climate for the commercialization of other regional deposits, which in turn should generate ongoing, incremental processing revenues for Avalon via new off-take agreements.
 Generating positive cash flow is essential to Avalon's mid- and long-term vision.
 In order to achieve these targets, Avalon may engage in productive commercial activities to secure the resources necessary for vertical integration and deliver on the promise of its assets.

-The Company has embraced the principles of sustainability as core to its business practice and has made a strong commitment toward implementing corporate social responsibility ("CSR") best practices.
-In December, 2023 the Company will release its twelfth annual comprehensive Sustainability Report (the "2023 Sustainability Report") and in February 2021 secured a top 5% ESG Risk rating amongst our peer companies from Sustainalytics.
+The Company has embraced the principles of sustainability as core to its business operations and has made a strong commitment toward implementing corporate social responsibility ("CSR") best practices.
+In December, 2023 the Company released its twelfth annual comprehensive Sustainability Report (the "2023 Sustainability Report") and in February 2021 secured a top 5% ESG Risk rating amongst our peer companies from Sustainalytics.
 The Company was also featured in the Benchmark Minerals' inaugural global lithium ESG rankings, scoring in the top 5% worldwide.